smythp/intro-command-line/sections/creating-files-and-folders.md

 /Users/jojo
 ```

-Let's move to the Desktop folder with `cd`:
+Let's move to the Desktop folder, or "change directory" with `cd`:

 ```
 cd Desktop